One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Related Work

-\textbf{Acceleration of diffusion-based SR Models}.
-While diffusion models surpass GANs in generative performance \cite{dhariwal2021diffusion}, their slow inference remains the key challenge.
-To mitigate this issue, various acceleration techniques have been proposed, with distillation emerging as one of the most effective approaches.
-These methods have also been extended to diffusion-based SR models.
-For instance, to further improve the efficiency of ResShift, SinSR \cite{wang2024sinsr} applied knowledge distillation \cite{luhman2021knowledge} to its diffusion process.
-By introducing a consistency-preserving loss that uses ground-truth data during training, SinSR achieved performance comparable to or better than the teacher ResShift model for blind real-world SR while requiring only a 1 NFE.
-In our work, we draw inspiration from distillation techniques that involve training an auxiliary "fake" model \cite{yin2024improved, pmlr-v235-zhou24x, huang2024flow, gushchin2025inverse}.
+\textbf{Acceleration of diffusion SR models}.
+Despite superior generative performance \citep{dhariwal2021diffusion}, DMs suffer from slow inference.
+To mitigate this issue, various acceleration techniques have been proposed, with distillation among the most effective.
+These methods have also been extended to diffusion SR models.
+SinSR \citep{wang2024sinsr} applied knowledge distillation to ResShift, achieving performance comparable to the teacher with only 1 NFE with consistency-preserving supervised loss.
+In our work, we draw inspiration from distillation methods that involve training an auxiliary "fake" model \citep{yin2024improved, huang2024flow, pmlr-v235-zhou24x, gushchin2025inverse}.
+We give a detailed discussion of the relation of our method to these approaches in Appendix \ref{app:vsd}.
+CTMSR \citep{you2025consistency} proposed a 1-step distillation-free method, which is based on recent advances in consistency training \citep{pmlr-v202-song23a,song2024improved} and used the ResShift architecture.